Equivariant infinite loop space theory, the space level story: Proofs of technical results about the Segal machine

 The proof centers around the following construction of cofiber sequences in terms of wedges and geometric realizations; it is a corrected version and equivariant generalization of a construction due to Woolfson \cite{Woolf}.

 \begin{con} Let $f\colon A\rtarr B$ be a map in $G\sW$ with cofiber $i\colon B\rtarr Cf$, where $A$ is $G$-connected.
 We give an elementary simplicial description of $Cf$ in terms of wedges.
 Let $^q\!
 A$ denote the wedge of $q$ copies of $A$, labelling the $i$th wedge summand as $A_i$ and setting $^0\!A = \ast$.
-We define a simplicial $G$-space $W_\sbt(B,A)$ whose space of $q$-simplices $W_q(B,A)$ is $B\wed\, ^{q}\!A$.
+We define a simplicial $G$-space $W_{*}(B,A)$ whose space of $q$-simplices $W_q(B,A)$ is $B\wed\, ^{q}\!A$.
 Define face and degeneracy operators $d_i$ and $s_i$ with domain $W_q(B,A)$ for $0\leq i\leq q$ as follows. \begin{enumerate}[$\bullet$] \item All $d_i$ and $s_i$ map $B$ onto $B$ by the identity map. \item $d_0$ maps $A_1$ to $B$ via $f$ and maps $A_j$ to $A_{j-1}$ by the identity map if $j>1$. \item $d_i$, $0 < i < q$, maps $A_j$ to $A_j$ by the identity map if $j<i$ and maps $A_j$ to $A_{j-1}$ by the identity map if $j>i$. \item $d_q$ maps $A_j$ to $A_j$ by the identity map if $j<q$ and maps $A_q$ to $\ast$. \item $s_i$ maps $A_j$ to $A_j$ by the identity map if $j\leq i$ and maps $A_j$ to $A_{j+1}$ by the identity map if $j > i$. \end{enumerate}

-The simplicial identities are easily checked.\footnote{They fail with the erroneous specification of faces in \cite[Lemma 1.10]{Woolf}.} Note that there is not much choice: the $s_i$ must be inclusions with $s_is_j = s_{j+1}s_i$ for $i\leq j$ and they must satisfy $d_is_i = \id = d_{i+1}s_i$.
+The simplicial identities are easily checked.\footnote{Our specification of faces is a correction of the specification in \cite[Lemma 1.10]{Woolf}.} Note that there is not much choice: the $s_i$ must be inclusions with $s_is_j = s_{j+1}s_i$ for $i\leq j$ and they must satisfy $d_is_i = \id = d_{i+1}s_i$.
 If we specify the $s_i$ as stated, then the $d_i$ must be as stated except in the exceptional cases noted for $d_0$ and $d_q$. \end{con}

-\begin{lem} The realization $|W_\sbt(B,A)|$ is homeomorphic to $Cf$.
-In particular, the realization $|W_\sbt(\ast,A)|$ is homeomorphic to $\SI A$. \end{lem} \begin{proof} Clearly every point of $W_q(B,A)$ for $q\geq 2$ is degenerate.
+\begin{lem} The realization $|W_{*}(B,A)|$ is homeomorphic to $Cf$.
+In particular, the realization $|W_{*}(\ast,A)|$ is homeomorphic to $\SI A$. \end{lem} \begin{proof} Clearly every point of $W_q(B,A)$ for $q\geq 2$ is degenerate.
 Therefore, identifying $\DE_1$ with $I$, the realization is the quotient of $B\times\{*\}\amalg (B\wed A)\times I$ obtained by the identifications

 It is simple to verify that the result is homeomorphic to $Cf = B\cup_f (A\sma I)$. \end{proof}